Ry-88/holbertonschool-shell/basics/README.md

-ls -lan this command display current directory in a long format with hidden fils (start with .) and with user and groub IDs mkdir /directory/name of directory this command create new directory mv this command move file or directory to anothr place in file system
+ls -lan this command display current directory in a long format with hidden fils (start with .) and with user and groub IDs mkdir /directory/name of directory this command create new directory mv this command move file or directory to anothr place in file system rm this command delete a file in system